Agents consume. Humans and platforms buy.

 • Audit trails finance and security can explain

-Agent discovers value
+Agent requests value

 API quotes a price